 Bicycle crashes are often followed by emergency room treatment, doctor office visits, medical expenses, lost wages, and loss of a normal life, and hardships.
 If a negligent driver caused your bicycle accident, that person’s automobile insurance carrier may be liable for your damages.
 Injuries from a bicycle crash vary greatly from case to case.
 Common bicycle crash injuries include, herniated discs, bulging discs at all levels including L5-S1, C5, C6 and C7 and rotator cuff tears, knee injuries including ACL tears, meniscus tears and MCL tears.
 The medical treatment for the injuries may include epidural injections, trigger point injections and physical therapy.

 If the defendant’s insurance carrier is calling you asking you to sign a medical authorization, give a recorded statement or obtain photographs of your injuries or bicycle, and you are unsure what to do, before you do anything order the free CD entitled “Learn What Seven (7) Questions to Ask When the Insurance Adjuster Calls Asking for Your Recorded Statement” by “Clicking Here”.

 Bicyclists who use the Illinois roadways are required to obey all traffic laws.
-If you or a loved one is an avid cyclist or just a week-end warrior and was injured on a Crystal Lake, Huntley, Algonquin, or McHenry County, Illinois roadway, call Attorney David N. Rechenberg at the law firm of Franks & Rechenberg, P.C. to discuss your personal injury claim.
+If you or a loved one is an avid cyclist or just a week-end warrior and was injured on a Crystal Lake, Huntley, Algonquin, or on any McHenry County, Illinois roadway, call Attorney David N. Rechenberg at the law firm of Franks & Rechenberg, P.C. to discuss your potential personal injury claim.